alessioC42/DMXwebController/readme.md

 # DMXwebController
 <b>STILL IN DEVELOPMENT</b>

 A simple web environment to simulate a lighting console and connect it to a Thinkerforge DMX Bricklet interface.
 Suitable for low end use. (theaters without special effects, speakers, ...)
-It is mainly desinged for my school lightning system, which does not has some fancy RGB-lights etc. Therefore this system only supports 24 channels. <i>(future project: make it scalable to use all 512 Channels)</i>
+The software is mainly desinged for my school lightning system, which does not offer some fancy RGB-lights etc. Therefore this system only supports 24 channels.
+The goal is to create a easy to understand UI for non teckies. <i>(future project: make it scalable to use all 512 Channels)</i>

 ## libs / frameworks